How To Identify Most Common Retail Store Types

 10. Pop-Up Stores

 Pop-up stores are temporary retail establishments set up for a short period, often to capitalize on seasonal trends or special events.
 These stores can range from small kiosks to larger stand-alone shops and are known for their dynamic, flexible presence in the market.
-An example is Shein pop-up stores around the world, as well as SKIMS pop-up stores in New York.
+Examples include Shein pop-up stores and SKIMS pop-up stores in New York.

 What to Look for: